Is a Limited Company Protected from Divorce: 5 Practical Tips

 Practical Tips for Protecting Your Limited Company in a Divorce

-However, with the proper precautions, you can protect your business and ensure its continuity.
+With the proper precautions, you can protect your business and ensure its continuity.
 Here are some practical tips:

 1. Legal Documentation is Key